This post contains affiliate links for your convenience. View our full disclosure policy here.

-This baseball handprint craft is a quick & easy Father’s Day craft that can be done in just a few minutes, freeing kids up to make the perfect card or help prepare a special Father’s Day breakfast!
+This Father’s Day baseball handprint craft is easy & quick.
+It can be done in just a few minutes, freeing kids up to make the perfect card or help prepare a special Father’s Day breakfast!
 Handprint crafts are always a hit and these handprint baseballs are such a sweet gift for any parent or baseball aficionado.

 I always have such a hard time coming up with presents for men, and Father’s Day is no exception!
-I want to do crafts with the kids that will appeal to the majority of dads (while also being appropriate to give to single moms or other male relatives) while also being a craft that the kids can complete on their own.
+I want to do crafts with the kids that will appeal to the majority of dads while also being appropriate to give to single moms or other male relatives.

-This baseball handprint craft would be the perfect accompaniment to a handmade card, or the kids can make popsicle stick boxes to keep the baseballs in or even tie a ribbon around!
+This baseball handprint craft would be the perfect accompaniment to a handmade card!

 - Ink pad